 6 Bluebonnet Flower Facts

-I’m a Texan, born and raised, and I feel like this will always be “home” to me.
-There are many things that make this state great but I especially LOVE springtime when the Bluebonnets are in full bloom.
+There are many things that make this state great but I especially LOVE springtime when the bluebonnets in Texas are in full bloom.
 Here are some interesting facts about this beautiful state flower:

 1. They begin to bloom in March and are in full bloom by April.